abhinetics/Histogram-Word-Freq/README.md

 ## Installation
 To install this project on your local machine, follow these steps:

-Clone the repository to your local machine using git clone [repository URL] Install dependencies using npm install
+Clone the repository to your local machine using git clone [https://github.com/abhinetics/Histogram-Word-Freq] Install dependencies using npm install
 ## Usage
 Open this Link https://histogram-freq.netlify.app/